Presiding officer calls the meeting to the order and leads the Pledge of Allegiance. President or Presiding Officer leads the self-introductions.

 Comments on motions and gestures.

-Keeps us with out limits.
+Keeps us within limits.

 Practice impromptu speaking.